Sam's Town Hotel and Gambling Hall, Las Vegas

 Sam's Town Hotel and Gambling Hall, Las Vegas, also known as Sam's Town Las Vegas, is a hotel and locals casino in Sunrise Manor, Nevada, located east of Las Vegas.
-It is named after Sam Boyd, and is owned and operated by Boyd Gaming.
+It is named after Sam Boyd, and is owned and operated by Boyd Gaming under the Sam's Town Hotel and Gambling Hall brand.
 It includes a 120681 sqft casino, a nine-story hotel with 646 rooms, and an RV park.

 Sam's Town opened in March 1979, with 204 rooms.
-The property would expand multiple times to add new features, including a 56-lane bowling alley in 1981.
+The property was expanded multiple times to add new features, including a 56-lane bowling alley in 1981.
 The original hotel rooms were later demolished to make way for the nine-story tower, which opened in 1994.
 The tower's atrium includes an indoor park, which serves as the venue for a nightly laser and water show.
 Another expansion, completed in 2000, included the addition of a movie theater.